632 MOHAMMED DIED

 Omar accepted the Christian surrender and agreed to the Christian Patriarch Sophronnas' demand not to permit Jews to return to Jerusalem.
 Despite his agreement he soon allowed 70 Tiberian families to settle in Jerusalem.

-King Chintilla decreed that only Catholics were permitted to live in Visogothic Spain.
+King Chintilla decreed that only Catholics were permitted to live in Visigothic Spain.
 Despite this ban, many Jews continued to live there.
-In addition, it was enacted that each King had to swear to continue a policy of "not permitting the Jews of infringing this holy faith."
+In addition, it was enacted that each King had to swear to continue a policy of “not permitting the Jews of infringing this holy faith.”
+Only two of the rulers, Chindaswinth (r.
+642-653) and Witiza (c.687-710) were more lenient toward their Jewish subjects. rnrn